kayfay/scientific_programming_python/document_format/markdown_document_format/science_notebook.md

 def critical_temp(init_temp=4, final_temp=70, water_temp=100,
                   mass=47, density=1.038, heat_capacity=3.7,
                   thermal_conductivity=5.4*10**-3):
-    """
+    """Calculates the time for the center critical temp as a function of temperature of applied heat where exceeding passes a critical point.

     Heating to a temperature with prevention to exceeding critical points.
 Be defining critial temperature points based on composition, e.g., 63 degrees celcius outter and 70 degrees celcius inner we can express temperature and time as a function.

-    Calculates the time for the center critical temp as a function of temperature of applied heat where exceeding passes a critical point.

     t = (M**(2/3)*c*rho**(1/3)/(K*pi**2*(4*pi/3)**(2/3)))*(ln(0.76*((To-Tw)/(Ty-Tw))))